Elementary Teaching

 Other Licensure Requirements

-In addition to successful completion of the clinical experiences, all teacher candidates must successfully complete the Teacher Performance Assessment, at the end of the practicum.
+In addition to successful completion of the clinical experiences, all teacher candidates must successfully complete the Teacher Performance Assessment, or equivalent as required by the Illinois State Board of Education, at the end of the practicum.

 Recommendation for Licensure

-The Illinois School Code has provided that school districts may not knowingly employ individuals who have been convicted of certain offenses (principally those related to sex or drugs).
+The Illinois School Code has provided that school districts may not knowingly employ individuals who have been convicted of certain offenses (principally those related to sexual misconduct or drugs).
 Illinois school districts require applicants to submit to a criminal background check.

 TEACH_ED 301-0 Schooling in America (1 Unit) This course will explore the development of schools in the United States by understanding the ideologies and decisions (pedagogical and political) that have shaped schools over 200 years.